jenpennen/jennycho/src/content/work/pantheon.md

 The onboarding and offboarding processes at Develop For Good is labor-intensive, with Program Director Amanda Lo manually managing over 400 volunteers and clients each project cycle on DFG's social platforms.
 This time-consuming task limits DFG's ability to scale efficiently with its current infrastructure.

+## Defining the Problem

 > With the scale of Develop For Good's programs surpassing the manual capacity of their staff, how might we manage program lifecycle tasks seamlessly and securely?

 # Research

 ## Existing Solutions

 Nonprofits have already been using a variety of platforms for volunteer management, with popular solutions including VolunteerHub, Bloomerang, and Point.
-However, **none of these out-of-the-box products had the specific app integrations and project management features we need for our unique program**, as they integrated poorly with our existing and working infrastructure.
+However, **_none of these out-of-the-box products had the specific app integrations and project management features we need for our unique program_**, as they integrated poorly with our existing and working infrastructure.

 ## My Approach